yogeshsingh2672000/inventory-management/README.md

-# Inventory Management CRUD API with Logging
+# Inventory Management CRUD API

 - It is a CRUD API project with Tech Stack of `Node.js` `MongoDB` and `Express`
 - It can perform all the basic databse operation like `Creat` `Read` `Update` and `Delete`